Lanthanide: Magnetic and spectroscopic

 All the trivalent lanthanide ions, except lanthanum and lutetium, have unpaired f electrons.
-However, the magnetic moments deviate considerably from the spin-only values because of strong spin-orbit coupling.
+(Ligand-to-metal charge transfer can nonetheless produce a nonzero f-occupancy even in La(III) compounds.)
+However, the magnetic moments deviate considerably from the spin-only values because of strong spin–orbit coupling.
 The maximum number of unpaired electrons is 7, in Gd3+, with a magnetic moment of 7.94 B.M., but the largest magnetic moments, at 10.4–10.7 B.M., are exhibited by Dy3+ and Ho3+.
 However, in Gd3+ all the electrons have parallel spin and this property is important for the use of gadolinium complexes as contrast reagent in MRI scans.

-Crystal field splitting is rather small for the lanthanide ions and is less important than spin-orbit coupling in regard to energy levels.
+Crystal field splitting is rather small for the lanthanide ions and is less important than spin–orbit coupling in regard to energy levels.
 Transitions of electrons between f orbitals are forbidden by the Laporte rule.
 Furthermore, because of the "buried" nature of the f orbitals, coupling with molecular vibrations is weak.
 Consequently, the spectra of lanthanide ions are rather weak and the absorption bands are similarly narrow.
 Glass containing holmium oxide and holmium oxide solutions (usually in perchloric acid) have sharp optical absorption peaks in the spectral range 200–900 nm and can be used as a wavelength calibration standard for optical spectrophotometers, and are available commercially.

 As f-f transitions are Laporte-forbidden, once an electron has been excited, decay to the ground state will be slow.
 This makes them suitable for use in lasers as it makes the population inversion easy to achieve.
 The Nd:YAG laser is one that is widely used.
 Europium-doped yttrium vanadate was the first red phosphor to enable the development of color television screens.
 Lanthanide ions have notable luminescent properties due to their unique 4f orbitals.
 Laporte forbidden f-f transitions can be activated by excitation of a bound "antenna" ligand.
 This leads to sharp emission bands throughout the visible, NIR, and IR and relatively long luminescence lifetimes.